Arnold Denker: Pre-war and World War II years

-During World War II Denker played exhibitions at army bases and aboard aircraft carriers.
+In addition, during World War II Denker played exhibitions at army bases and aboard aircraft carriers.
 In 1945, as U.S. champion, he played on board one in the US vs USSR radio match, losing both games to Mikhail Botvinnik, and in 1946 travelled to Moscow for the return match, losing both games against Vasily Smyslov.
 Also in 1946, he played at the very strong Groningen tournament, the first major event following World War II, scoring 9.5 out of 19 and securing draws against Botvinnik and Smyslov, and losing after achieving a winning position against Max Euwe.

-David Hooper and Ken Whyld note that Denker may have been unfortunate in that his best years came during World War II, when very little competitive chess was being played (Hooper & Whyld 1992).
+David Hooper and Ken Whyld suggest that Denker may have been unfortunate in that his best years came during World War II, when very little competitive chess was being played.

+Denker was never a full-time professional player, as such is now understood.
+His peak results were scored from 1940 to 1947, in U.S. Championships and on his trips to Europe for tournaments at London, Hastings and Groningen.
 In 1947 Denker produced an autobiographical game collection in his book: If You Must Play Chess.

-Denker was never a full-time professional player.
-His peak results were scored from 1940 to 1947, in U.S. Championships and on his trips to Europe for tournaments at London, Hastings and Groningen.
 International ratings were introduced by FIDE only in 1970, more than a generation after Denker's best years.
 The website chessmetrics.com retrospectively places Denker as high as 27th in the world in the mid 1940s, but this site is missing several of Denker's most important results.

+Denker became an International Master in 1950, the year the title was first awarded by FIDE.

 Later life

 In 1981 FIDE made Denker an honorary Grandmaster.
 In later years, he was an important chess organizer, serving on the boards of the American Chess Foundation, the United States Chess Federation (USCF), and the U.S. Chess Trust - the driving force behind the prestigious Denker Tournament of High School Champions (named in his honor).
 He also served as a FIDE official.
 Denker also continued to play chess, though at well below his earlier strength.
 (His last FIDE rating was 2293.)
-He wrote many chess articles and in 1995 the book: The Bobby Fischer I Knew and Other Stories (co-authored by Larry Parr; Hypermodern Press).
+He wrote many chess articles, and in 1995 he and Larry Parr co-authored, The Bobby Fischer I Knew and Other Stories.

 In 1992 Denker was inducted into the U.S. Chess Hall of Fame.
 He received America's highest chess honor on June 11, 2004, when he became only the third person to be proclaimed "Dean of American Chess" by the USCF.

-A graduate of New York University, he married the former Nina Simmons in 1936, a marriage lasting 57 years until her death in 1993.
-They had three children: Richard, Mitchell and Randie.